The Shield (video game)

 The Shield (also known as The Shield: The Game) is a 2007 video game based on the television show of the same name.
 The Shield is a third-person shooter where players take on the role of Vic Mackey (portrayed by Michael Chiklis) fighting crime on the streets of Los Angeles.

-Plot

-The Shield plants itself firmly post-third season, but pre-fourth season.
-The fallout from the money train robbery has already taken place and Detective Vic Mackey and his strike team of dirty cops are on the verge of disbanding.
-The game begins with the final episode of the third season.
-Officials want the team reassigned, members of the team are unhappy with the way things are going and Captain Aceveda tells them it's going to take a major bust to salvage any hope of keeping the team alive.
-The big bust in question turns out to be an arms race between the Byz-Lat and One-Niner gangs.

-Mackey is tasked with breaking up the battle, finding the guns, and arresting as many of the thugs in charge as possible.
-Vic later realizes that the Armenian Mafia is responsible for orchestrating the gang war, and that Margos Dezerian had poisoned the heroin they had seized as a trap intended to destroy the Strike Team.
-Vic manages to kill the new head of the Armenian Mafia, Hagop, and plant the poisoned drugs on him.

-This clears the Strike Team, but Shane is still upset about Lem burning the money train cash, preventing the team from being truly re-assembled until the events of the fourth season.
+The game was originally announced in 2004 by Sammy Studios for Xbox and PlayStation 2 for 2005.
+During E3 2004 the game was handled as "one of the best TV licensed titles on the PS2".

 Reception

 The game was met with a negative reception upon release.
 GameRankings and Metacritic gave it a score of 38.10% and 36 out of 100 for the PlayStation 2 version, and 38.40% and 34 out of 100 for the PC version.